khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220sp.md

 **1. Energy Consumption and Carbon Footprint**: Digital devices and the data centers that support them consume a significant amount of energy, contributing to the overall demand for electricity, much of which is still produced from fossil fuels.
 This use of digital technologies not only increases energy consumption but also contributes to the global carbon footprint.
 This includes everything from the energy used to power data centers to the emissions produced during the manufacture of devices.

-Nicole Starosielski et al (2023) highlights:
+Nicole Starosielski et al (2023) highlight:

 How much energy is used and where is complex: